MrATX/SQL_Challenge/README.md

 # SQL_Challenge

 ## Creating ERD & Schema
-Using employee data from a fictional electronics company, designed an ERD diagram and exported schema using GenMyModel.
+Using employee data from a fictional electronics company, designed an ERD diagram conforming to 3NF and exported schema using GenMyModel.

 ![Visualizations/ERD](Visualizations/ERD.png)